csvql/jcql/REPORT.md

 ## Evaluation

-As mentioned before, the evaluation is top to bottom in the similar fashion as a _pipe_.
+As mentioned before, the evaluation is top to bottom.
+As the interpreter receives the parsed `AST`, first of all it opens all the relevant files and imports the relevant files.
+All of this is store is a map that is used throughout most of a program

-- Firstly we start off with the `import` section, where all the global _variables_ (these are the only variables in our language) are defined that store the contents of the cql files.
-These can be accessed throughout the whole query.
+From them on, the evaluation takes the same structure as a pipe in Shell.
+We can `take` a particular table, join it with the other table (that can be another nested `take` with joins) which would return a final joined table.
+This table can then be optionally passed to the `where` clause, that takes each row and evaluates it against a given expression (boolean that is type checked) and returns a newly filtered table.

-- The next step is where the imported files can be accessed via `take` and joined together with the other tables.
-The final table is passed down the pipe for the other functions to make use of
+We then get to the point of selection where all the select statements are converted to expressions (each expression must result in a String type) and is evaluated against each row resulting in yet another table.
+Finally, we can optionally pipe it to the `order` and resort all the rows.

-  - Note that each `join` can have a nested `take` in it with other joins which extends the flexibility of combining tables in our language
+Each pipe is a Haskell function that takes on a table from the previous pipe and additional arguments (usually an expression) which varies depending on the function, and reconstructs the table from it, which is then passed on to the next pipe.
+This structure ensures the further scalability of the language, where even more additional pipes can be defined that will tweak the final output to the more desired format.

-- `where` clause (optional) takes on the joined table and an expression and filters the table out row by row, adding it to the final table if the predicate is satisfied
+## Error Messages and Type System

-- `select` clause takes on the piped table from `where` (or the joined table in case `where` is skipped) and `select` statements, converts them to expressions that are to be evaluated against each row and again goes through each row one by one, outputting the resulting row
+JCQL is a strongly typed dynamic language perfect for scripting small queries when dealing with csv files.
+There are 3 main types defined: `String`, `Boolean` and `Integers`.

-- `order` clause (optional, default is _as is_) allows the table to be sorted in a lexicographical order, in case that is required
+- `String` is the default type for the table and is assumed for all tables and is expected in `select` statement

-Each pipe is a Haskell function that takes on an Environment, which varies depending on the function, and reconstructs the table from it, which is then passed on to the next pipe.
-In the future, this allows even more additional pipes to be defined that will tweak the final output to the more flexible format.
+- `Integer` is the type used generally in a bigger picture of comparison, and can take place in the `where` or `select` clause

-## Informative Error Messages
+- `Boolean` is the most used type used extensively in `inner` and `left` joins, `where` clause and `case` clause

 All the errors are formatted before being output to `stderr`